Time Changer: Plot

 Arriving in the late 20th century, Carlisle, although fascinated by society's advancements, is shocked at its moral decay: half of all marriages end in divorce, teenagers talk openly about underage drinking, children are disrespectful to their parents and treat moral sins, such as theft, as fun and games.
 Immodest apparel are openly sold in retail stores, movies and TV shows contain blasphemous language and inappropriate content.
 Jesus and the Bible are now banned from public education, and many professing Christians in the church do not really follow Jesus.

 Carlisle finds Bain (Jennifer O'Neill), and with her assistance, he learns that society decided to remove the Biblical foundations the country was built on in the 1960s, after deciding that morality was good enough on its own.
 Finally realizing the error of his ways, Russel begs God for forgiveness.

-Two churchgoing police investigators grow suspicious of Carlisle, after learning many inconsistencies about himself, such as his identity and his work.
+Meanwhile, two churchgoing police investigators grow suspicious of Carlisle, after learning many inconsistencies about himself, such as his identity and his work.
 They arrange to have Carlisle guest speak at an evening church service, hoping to expose himself.

 At the service, Carlisle gives a heartfelt expression of his shock and grief at how wicked the generation has become, even in the church.
 He reminds everyone that the faith is nothing to take lightly, and that the eternal state of their souls is in jeopardy if they don't truly commit to Christ.
 The cops tail Carlisle as he goes back to the alley to be taken back to the past, where they confront him.
 Carlisle tells them he's a messenger from God, and that the second coming of Christ is near.
 As they prepare to apprehend him, the sky grows thunderous, and Carlisle vanishes.

 Carlisle tells Anderson that seeing the corruption of the future has forced him to see his mistake, and revises his book.
 Carlisle finds Roger sometime later and gives him his own set of marbles, telling him that it is Jesus who says theft is wrong.
-Anderson tries to find out the world's end by trying to send a Bible to the future.
-The machine won't operate with a target date of 2100.
-As the film ends, he makes more failed attempts, aiming for earlier dates.
+Anderson tries to find out the world's end by trying to send a large Bible to the future date of October 22, 2100, only to discover the machine won't operate to it.
+He makes adjustments by a decade, leading to more failed outcomes.
+The film closes as he lowers down to 2050 to still no avail.